mjlaine/modest/README.md

 ## Building the modest library in Linux

-You need a linux machine or similar and `gfortran` compiler to build the modest library.
+You need a linux machine and `gfortran` compiler to build the modest library.

 Installing modest library (`libmodest.a`) and `nmlio` executable:
 ```